JudithGago/ProtoPixel_TechnicalTask/LightControl/README.md

-# Control the light

-This application shows how to build a controller that can turn on and off the board’s embedded LED light of an ESP32 Adafruit Feather board using wireless commands with a test client.

-## How to use the project
+# How to use the project

-### Configure, Build and Flash

-Build the project and flash it to the board, then run the monitor tool to view the serial output:
+Once you have your setup ready ([Requirements](https://github.com/JudithGago/ProtoPixel_TechnicalTask/blob/main/README.md)), you must configure, build and flash it to the board, then run the monitor tool to view the serial output:

+## Configuration

 1. First the user should select an Espressif target (esp32, esp32s2, etc.) with the **ESP-IDF: Set Espressif device target** command.
 Default is `esp32` and the one used in this tutorial.